Crawford's Genuine

 Where the Concourse Meets the Kitchen

 Airport dining in the United States has undergone a quiet but meaningful shift over the past decade.
 The dominant model, chains and fast-casual franchises calibrated for throughput rather than quality, has been joined by a smaller cohort of concept-led restaurants that treat the terminal as a legitimate dining address rather than a captive-market opportunity.
-Crawford's Genuine, positioned inside Terminal 2 at Raleigh-Durham International Airport in Morrisville, NC, belongs to that second category.
+Crawford's Genuine is a restaurant in Terminal 2 at Raleigh-Durham International Airport in Morrisville, NC, with a casual dress code and reservations recommended.
 The address itself, 2400 John Brantley Blvd, puts it squarely within the travel infrastructure, but the premise is oriented differently: a restaurant that takes its name seriously enough to mean something.

 The physical setting shapes everything about the experience before a dish arrives.
 Airport restaurants operate under constraints that no freestanding venue faces: fixed footfall patterns, security-zone logistics, and a guest base with one eye on the departures board.
 The better ones design around these constraints rather than ignoring them, building a rhythm that accommodates both the traveler with ninety minutes to spare and the one with twenty.
 Crawford's Genuine sits in this context, which is the context that matters for any honest assessment of what it offers.